adamghill/django-new/README.md

 ## Guiding principles 🕯️

 - There are three main use cases for Django: website, API, and worker; they serve different use cases, and each has a unique (but defined) file structure.
-- The distinction between "project" and "app" is [unnecessarily confusing](#project-vs-app-terminology-confusion).
+- The distinction between ["project" and "app"](https://docs.djangoproject.com/en/stable/ref/applications/) can be confusing for new developers, and creating a "project" without an "app" is an outlier.
-- Creating a "project" or "app" without the other doesn't happen that often, so it should be treated as an outlier, not the normal case.
 - Knowing when to use either `django-admin` or `manage.py` is a common source of confusion.
-- The `DJANGO_SETTINGS_MODULE` environment variable is too flexible and there should be simpler patterns for managing different environments.
+- The `DJANGO_SETTINGS_MODULE` environment variable is flexible, but annoying to deal with; there should be simpler patterns for managing different environments.
-- Having a slightly non-ideal standard that mostly works for a majority of developers is better than no standard at all because it reduces cognitive load.
+- Having a slightly non-ideal standard that mostly works for a majority of developers is better than no standard at all.

 ### Hot takes 🔥

 - Project-specific files, e.g. `settings.py`, should be in a `config` directory.
-- When creating a new app, it should automatically be added to `INSTALLED_APPS`.
+- When creating a new app in a project, it should automatically be added to `INSTALLED_APPS`.
-- Tests should be written with `pytest` and should be located in a `tests` directory under the root.
+- Tests should be written with `pytest` and should be located in a `tests` directory under the project root.
 - Settings should be split into multiple files per environment (e.g. `config/settings/base.py`, `config/settings/production.py`, etc.)

 ## Usage 📖